JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ## Writing About RevenueCat

-When we refer to ourselves we always capitalize the ‘R’ and ‘C’ and use ‘we’ not ‘it’.
+When we refer to ourselves, we always capitalize the ‘R’ and ‘C’ and use ‘we’ not ‘it’.